Eligible medical expenses

 Note: The current IRS Publication 502 always supersedes MSRS' documentation regarding reimbursable health-care related expenses.
-This list can and does change periodically.
+Publication 502 changes periodically.

 Dual-use expenses are those that can be used either to treat a medical condition or to promote general health.
 Some examples of dual-use expenses include fish oil, sunscreen, and glucosamine.
 For a more complete list of dual-use expenses, please see Eligible Medical Expenses.